Co-CEO, Revere Digital; Co-Executive Editor, Re/code; and Co-Executive Producer, The Code Conference

 Here is a statement of my ethics and coverage policies.
 It is more than most of you want to know, but, in the age of suspicion of the media, I am laying it all out.

-Let’s begin with a critical piece of information every reader of this site needs to know about me: My longtime spouse, Megan Smith, has been an executive at search giant Google since 2003, where she has had a number of jobs, including as vice president of new business development and general manager of the company’s philanthropic arm, Google.org.
+Let’s begin with a critical piece of information every reader of this site needs to know about me: Megan Smith, my longtime spouse from whom I am now separated and have two children, has been an executive at search giant Google since 2003, where she has had a number of jobs, including as vice president of new business development and general manager of the company’s philanthropic arm, Google.org.
 She is currently working at Google[x], the division of the company dedicated to “moon shot” experiments such as driverless cars, Project Glass (wearable computers) and Project Loon (Internet access delivered by high-altitude balloons).
 She does not share information with me about any of these projects or any others at Google.

 Obviously, a substantial amount of Megan’s income from Google has been in shares and options, some of which she has sold and some of which she still holds.
 Megan makes all her own decisions related to these shares and options, and I do not own any of them.
 Further, I have signed legal documents that disallow me from future rights to own them and, in the event of her death, her wealth will pass directly to our two children.
 In addition, Megan still holds a number of shares and options (none of which I own or have future rights to own) in PlanetOut, where she served as CEO before she moved to Google.